xinlin-z/smally/README.md

 You can not use smally to get a single picture's size, please use ls -l.

+## Compress PNG Losslessly in Batch Mode

+    $ python3 smally.py -p path -r -k --optipng o2 --png

+The -fix option is joined in the optipng command line, so it is possible that you find the size is a little bigger after compression.
+This is the cost for fixing broken png files.

 # Version

+* **2020-10-30 V0.22**
+    - add --optipng to compress PNGs
+    - refactor a little

 * **2020-07-05 V0.21**
     - replace print by logging